Owusu-Desmond/hello-rails-back-end/README.md

 # 📖 hello-rails-back-end <a name="about-project"></a>

-**hello-rails-back-end** is a simple rails and react app to get started with rails and react.
+**hello-rails-back-end** is a simple rails api that always returns a ramdom greetings message.

 ## 🛠 Built With <a name="built-with"></a>